-- "Visions of Turtle Island" is 60 minutes long - We require access to the space and change room 1 hour before the performance for set up and 30 minutes after to strike. - 20' x 20' performance space (stage, gym floor or cafetorium are all acceptable spaces) - Access to electrical outlets - Access to lighting panel to be able to dim some lights for better viewing of the multimedia screen - 1 Change room that is adjacent to the performance space that will be off limits to students for the duration of our visit. - Students to be seated in a standard audience format (not in a circle or semi circle) with an aisle preferred - · Parking for a 15 passenger Van
+• "Visions of Turtle Island" is 40 minutes long

+• We require access to the space and change room 1 hour before the performance for set up and 30 minutes after to strike.

+- \cdot 20' x 20' performance space (stage, gym floor or cafetorium are all acceptable spaces) - Access to electrical outlets - Access to lighting panel to be able to dim some lights for better viewing of the multimedia screen - 1 Change room that is adjacent to the performance space that will be off limits to students for the duration of our visit. - Students to be seated in a standard audience format (not in a circle or semi circle) with an aisle preferred - Parking for 1 car